unibe-geodata-modelling/2021-glacier-evolution-model/README.md

   - 16_outlines -> this is a folder with the glacier outlines of switzerland in 2016.
 Provided by Swiss Glacier Inventory 2016

-All steps to run the script are mentioned in the script self.
+All steps to run the script are mentioned in the script it self.
 Just download the mentioned data above .
 In the google drive folder is the glacier_tsanfleuron.tif data as an example.
 If you want to run the scrip for an other glacier just download the matching squares of the Swiss Topo Alti3D via the link above and merge them via QGIS.
 Then you just have to enter a diffrent file name and glacier name.
 But this script works for any glacier included in the Swiss Glacier Inventory 2016.

  ### Output data